Setting The Table for Thanksgiving Safety

 Refrigerate all food within 2 hours; freeze any leftovers that won’t be consumed within 4 days.

 Make sure you put away the leftovers before the food coma kicks in!
 Food can sit out for two hours before potentially harmful bacteria begins to grow.
-Timing for storage after & expiration; don’t do multiple reheats; date all leftovers; freeze what you can.
+Date all leftovers and avoid reheating multiple times, as that can increase the risk for bacterial growth as well.

 For spillage and spots, the first step is to lift & blot!
 Before using any spot-removing tricks, lift away or soak-up any excess mess, and blot the remaining spot with cold water.